-(6) The supervisor shall conduct at least an annual review

-of voter registration records to identify registration records in which a voter may be registered at an address that may not be an address of legal residence for the voter.
-For those registration records with such addresses that the supervisor has reasonable belief are not legal residential addresses, the supervisor shall initiate list maintenance pursuant to s.
+- (c) If an address confirmation request required by paragraph (2) (b) (2) (a) is returned as undeliverable without indication of an address change, or there is no response from the voter within 30 days, or if any other nonforwardable returnif-undeliverable mail is returned as undeliverable with no indication of an address change, the supervisor must shall send an address confirmation final notice to all addresses on file for the voter. - (6) The supervisor shall, at a minimum, conduct an annual review of voter registration records to identify registration records in which a voter is registered at an address that may not be an address of legal residence for the voter.
+For those registration records with such addresses that the supervisor has reasonable belief are not legal residential addresses, the supervisor shall initiate list maintenance activities pursuant to s.
 98.075(6) and (7).

-- (7) (a) No later than July 31 and January 31 of each year, the supervisor must certify to the department the address list maintenance activities conducted during the first 6 months and the second 6 months of the year, respectively, including the number of address confirmation requests sent, the number of voters designated as inactive, and the number of voters removed from the statewide voter registration system. - (b) If, based on the certification provided pursuant to paragraph (a), the department determines that a supervisor has not conducted the list maintenance activities required by this section, the department must coordinate with the supervisor to ensure that shall conduct the appropriate list maintenance activities for that county are conducted.
-Failure to conduct list maintenance activities as required in this section constitutes a violation of s.
-104.051.
+(7) (a) No later than July 31 and January 31 of each year, the supervisor must certify to the department the address list maintenance activities conducted during the first 6 months and the second 6 months of the year, respectively, including the number of address confirmation requests sent, the number of voters designated as inactive, and the number of voters removed from the statewide voter registration system.